Independence, Missouri

-Independence is a city mostly in and one of two county seats of Jackson County, Missouri, United States.
+Independence is a city mostly in, and one of two county seats of, Jackson County, Missouri, United States.
 It is a satellite city of Kansas City, Missouri, and is the largest suburb on the Missouri side of the Kansas City metropolitan area.
 In 2020, it had a total population of 123,011, making it the fifth-most populous city in Missouri.
 A small part of the city extends into Clay County.

 Independence is known as the "Queen City of the Trails" because it was a point of departure for the California, Oregon, and Santa Fe Trails.
-It is the hometown of U.S. President Harry S. Truman, with the Truman Presidential Library and Museum, and the gravesites of Truman and First Lady Bess Truman.
-The city is sacred to the Latter Day Saint movement, as the home of Joseph Smith's 1831 Temple Lot, and the headquarters of several Mormon denominations.
+It is the hometown of U.S. President Harry S. Truman, and houses the Harry S. Truman Presidential Library and Museum and the gravesites of Truman and First Lady Bess Truman.
+It is sacred to the Latter Day Saint movement, as the site of Joseph Smith's 1831 Temple Lot, and several Mormon denominations are headquartered in the city.

 History

-Independence was originally inhabited by Missouri and Osage Native Americans.
-Followed by the Spanish and a brief French tenure, it became part of the United States with the Louisiana Purchase in 1803.
-Lewis and Clark recorded in their journals that they stopped in 1804 to pick plums, raspberries, and wild apples at a site that would later form part of the city.
-Independence was also a stopping point for the "Donner Party", an ill-fated group of 19th-century wagon train emigrants whose westward journey along the California Trail ended in disaster, spawning one of the most well known and taboo stories of pioneer-era America.
+The area that is now Independence was originally inhabited by Missouri and Osage Native Americans.
+Later made part of the territory of Louisiana that was alternately part of New France and New Spain, it became part of the United States with the Louisiana Purchase in 1803.
+The Lewis and Clark Expedition stopped in what would become Independence in 1804.

 Named after the Declaration of Independence, Independence was founded on March 29, 1827, and quickly became an important frontier town.
-Independence was the farthest point westward on the Missouri River where the steamboats or other cargo vessels could travel, due to the convergence of the Kansas River with the Missouri River approximately six miles west of town, near the current Kansas-Missouri border.
+Independence was the farthest point westward on the Missouri River where steamboats or other cargo vessels could travel, due to the convergence of the Kansas River with the Missouri River approximately six miles west of town.
 Independence immediately became a jumping-off point for the emerging fur trade, accommodating merchants and adventurers beginning the long trek westward on the Santa Fe Trail.